GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-toggle-field-name/index.md

 title: "Not all ARIA toggle fields have accessible names"
 description: |
-  Learn how to improve your web page's accessibility by making sure that screen reader users can access the names of custom radio buttons, checkboxes, and switches.
+  Learn how to improve your web page's accessibility by making sure that assistive technology users can access the names of custom radio buttons, checkboxes, and switches.
 date: 2019-10-17
 web_lighthouse: